preloadA woman in casual clothes carries a bag as she crosses a crosswalk in a parking lot.

 Types of cars and availability

 Car types will vary depending on the country you visit.
 However, a wide variety of car hire companies also have electric or hybrid car types in their fleet.
-Make sure to check them all out by using KAYAK’s “Electric cars” filter during your search.
+Make sure to check them all out by using the dedicated ‘Electric cars’ filter during your KAYAK search.

 Charging stations

 Charging stations may be something you are well acquainted with or completely new to.
-Similar to a conventional petrol station, they are designated parking points for drivers of an electric vehicle to park their car and charge its battery to full.
+Similar to a conventional petrol station, they are designated parking points for electric vehicle drivers to park their car and charge its battery.

-Many cities in Europe, including London, already have a network of electric vehicle charging points, so make sure you plan your route accordingly to ensure you are never too far from one.
+Many cities in Europe, including London, already have a network of electric vehicle charging points, and are adding more all the time making it convenient to recharge.
+Away from the major urban hubs, you’ll find far fewer charging points so plan your route accordingly to ensure you’re never too far from one.

 A woman charges an electric car with a cable in a charging station parking lot.

-In certain cities, you may even be eligible for perks when it comes to your electric/hybrid vehicle.
+In certain cities, you may even be eligible for perks when it comes to renting your electric or hybrid vehicle.
 In London, there are currently congestion and ULEZ (Ultra Low Emission Zone) charges to be paid by those travelling into and out of the city in order to combat its high levels of pollution.
 If you hire an eco-friendly vehicle with no emissions, you are currently not required to contribute to these charges.

-Expert tip: In Norway, eco-friendly car drivers are exempt from paying parking charges anywhere in the country and may even use bus routes during rush hour!
+Expert tip: In Norway, eco-friendly car drivers are exempt from paying parking charges anywhere in the country and can even use bus routes during rush hour!

-If you’re looking for more confidence behind the wheel, various space and storage options and the opportunity to tailor the car’s interior to your specific needs, a People Carrier is the right choice.
+If you’re looking for more confidence behind the wheel, flexible space and storage options and the opportunity to tailor the car’s interior to your specific needs, a people carrier is the right choice.

-6 seater cars usually have three rows of seats and are perfect for families or larger groups wanting to get away.
-Examples include the Fiat Multipla, Tesla Model X, Honda FR-V, Mercedes R-Class and the BMW X7.
+Six-seater cars usually have three rows of seats and are perfect for families or larger groups wanting to get away.
+Examples include the Fiat Multipla, Tesla Model X, Honda FR-V, Mercedes R-Class and BMW X7.

-7 seater cars are spacious and offer great seating and storage opportunities for all.
-Examples include the Audi Q7, SKODA Kodiaq, Volkswagen Sharan, the Ford Galaxy and the SEAT Alhambra.
+Seven-seater cars are spacious and offer great seating and storage opportunities for all.
+Examples include the Kia Sorento, Volvo XC90, Audi Q7, SKODA Kodiaq and Volkswagen Touran.

 A joyful family of four enjoys a lunch outside next to their camper van.

-8 seater cars are minivan-sized and are perfect for those on the move for extended periods.
-They offer ample storage as well as room for up to 8 adults.
-Examples include the Citroen Spacetourer, Mercedes Benz Viano MPV, Volkswagen Caravelle, the Peugeot Expert Tepee and the Toyota Previa.
+Eight-seater cars are minivan-sized and perfect for those on the move for extended periods.
+They offer ample storage as well as room for up to eight adults.
+Examples include the Mercedes Benz V-Class and Viano, Citroën SpaceTourer, Vauxhall Vivaro Life and Toyota Proace Verso.

 preloadA winding road across the rolling hills covered in grass.